ustcchx/hongxuchen.github.io/_pages/about.md

 ### USTC LUNA TEAM
 May.
 2023 - Present
 Advisor: Professor Qi Liu & Zhenya Huang
-•	Provided a MooCCubeX education data analysis for Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA).
-Responsible for the backend API changes and optimization of the educational resource analysis module of USTC LUNA AI laboratory platform.
+•	Provided a [MooCCubeX education data analysis](https://github.com/ustcchx/EduData/blob/master/docs/analysis/MOOCCubeX.ipynb) for Anhui Province Key Laboratory of Big Data Analysis and Application (BDAA).
+Responsible for the [backend](https://git.iai.bdaa.pro/luna/kg-edu-backend) API changes and optimization of the educational resource analysis module of USTC LUNA AI laboratory platform.
 •	Involved in the project of using large language models(LLM) to split and annotate examination papers, responsible for testing the accuracy of paper splitting and prompt design.
-•	Built a Transformer-based ViT-B/16 neural network for image classification and optimized the model based on the training dataset and GPU resources.
-•	Used PyTorch to reproduce the residual neural network ResNet18 in the paper "Deep Residual Learning for Image Recognition" and applied it to the CIFAR10 dataset for image classification.

 ### USTC Student Research Program